 Note that when the X and Y of the Size property are the same, the Capsule Collider 2D always approximates to a circle.

-A known issue in physics engines (including Box 2D) is that moving across multiple colliders, even colliders that are perfectly aligned numerically, causes one or both of the colliders to register a collisionA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
+See in Glossary moves across multiple Colliders, one or several of the Colliders may register a collisionA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info

-See in Glossary between the two colliders.
-This can cause the collider to slow down or stop.
+See in Glossary between the Colliders.
+This may occur even when the Colliders are perfectly aligned.
+This collision can cause the Collider to slow down or stop.

-While the Capsule Collider 2D can help reduce this problem, it isn’t a solution to it.
-A better solution is to use a single collider for a surface; for example, the Edge Collider 2D.
+While constructing a surface with the Capsule Collider 2D can help reduce this problem, it is recommeneded to use a single Collider rather than multiple Colliders for a surface, such as the Edge Collider 2D.